Kseen715/ksilorama/README.rst

 Initialisation
 ..............

-If the only thing you want from Colorama is to get ANSI escapes to work on Windows, then run:
+If the only thing you want from Ksilorama is to get ANSI escapes to work on Windows, then run:

 .. code-block:: python

-    from colorama import just_fix_windows_console
+    from ksilorama import just_fix_windows_console
     just_fix_windows_console()

 If you're on a recent version of Windows 10 or better, and your stdout/stderr